ankitbarai507/doc-understand-datasets/README.md

 ## This makes this tool a candidate for creating the largest ever completely annotated Datasets for All kind of Document Understanding tasks.

+## Note: The Complete source code is not public because of IPR.

 <br/>
 Following type of background are supported:
  - white background